-Join us for our NEW Way2Play TOGETHER camp, designed for campers ages 5-11 with Autism Spectrum Disorder.
+Join us for Way2Play TOGETHER camp, designed for campers ages 5-11 with Autism Spectrum Disorder.
 Our inclusive camp will run from 8am-4pm and allows children to join whole and small group Way2Play activities.
 Our specialized and highly trained staff will provide a smaller ratio, visual cues, and individualized support to encourage engagement and FUN!

 Each week will offer new and exciting games and activities that will continually motivate and entertain all campers both physically and mentally with academic enrichment provided on a daily basis.